natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Kurnass%202000.md

 '''Pros:'''

-* One of the most effective air-to-air armament sets in-game with AN/APG-76, AIM-7Fs, and AIM-9Ls
+* One of the most effective air-to-air armament sets in-game with AN/APG-76, Python 3s, and AIM-9Ls
 * Wing slats for increased manoeuvrability and versatility
 * High level of manoeuvrability at high speed as with any other Phantoms
 * Guided bombs and missile with targeting pod for engaging ground targets